selplacei/magic-square-dance/README.md

 Install Python (make sure it's Python 3.8 or later)
 Download this repository
-Open a terminal (command prompt on Windows), go to the downloaded repository's directory (e.g. `cd ~/Downloads/magic-square-dance`) and run `pip install -r requirements.txt` (if you'd like to use a venv etc. you already know what you're doing)
+Open a terminal (command prompt on Windows)
+Go to the downloaded repository's directory (e.g. `cd ~/Downloads/magic-square-dance`)
+Run `pip install -r requirements.txt` (if you'd like to use a venv etc. you already know what you're doing)
 Launch `main.py` (if this opens a text editor, specify Python as the application)

+## Usage

+Assuming you've watched the video, it should be pretty straightforward - this program has a minimal feature set.
+Note that because QWidget doesn't utilize the GPU, the program can lag when drawing new boards of big enough sizes.
+I'm currently looking into using OpenGL instead, which should fix the performance issues.

 ## License